GlacioHack/geoutils/doc/source/raster_class.md

 # The georeferenced raster

-In GeoUtils, the georeferenced raster object is mirrored through two objects:
+In GeoUtils, georeferenced rasters are exposed through two interfaces:

 - The Xarray {class}`rst <geoutils.RasterAccessor>` accessor for a {class}`xarray.DataArray`,
 - The {class}`~geoutils.Raster`.